JuliaData/DataFrames.jl/sphinxdoc/source/reshaping_and_pivoting.rst

 All other columns are assumed to be measured variables (they are stacked).

 You can also stack an entire DataFrame.
-Again, the columns must be the same type.
+The default stacks all floating-point columns.

-    d = stack(iris[1:4])
+    d = stack(iris)

 ``unstack`` converts from a long format to a wide format.
 The default is requires specifying which columns are an id variable, column